VictorRuedaM/VictorRuedaM/README.md

 <h2 align="center">Backend Developer</h2>

 <p>
- I am a Full Stack Developer passionate about creating impactful technological solutions, with experience in the development of web projects and applications.
-I have a solid knowledge of JavaScript, TypeScript, ReactJS, ExpressJS, NestJS, MySQL, PostgreSQL and MongoDB.
-I am passionate about the IT world and I enjoy the possibility that programming gives me to create incredible solutions that positively impact the technological world that surrounds us.
+I am a Full Stack Developer with a solid foundation in technologies such as NodeJS, React, and PostgreSQL.
+During my more than 2 years of experience, I have participated in projects and developed innovative solutions.
+Currently, I am expanding my knowledge in mobile development with React Native, with the goal of creating high-performance and scalable mobile applications.
+My experience in agile methodologies and project management tools, combined with my passion for technology, allow me to quickly adapt to new challenges and deliver quality results.
+I am characterized by creative thinking, analysis and problem solving, teamwork, and good communication.

 </p>